Kernix13/beginner-git-commands/README.md

 ## Final notes

-I may have errors or incorrect usage of commands in here.
+I may have errors or incorrect usage of commands in this file.
 I'll fix them as I find them.
+Or contact me and let me know what needs to be changed at [Kernix Web Design](https://kernixwebdesign.com/contact/ "Contact page).

 > Last updated December 30th, 2021.